bdesanctis/mode-of-divergence/README.md

 The simulation_code folder contains the C++ files which can be compiled to run the individual-based simulations of allopatric divergence.
 This folder also contains a README with more information.

 The figure_Rscripts folder contains R scripts to compute the relevant quantitites from the simulation output.
-The output is stored in the RData files provided, and these can be used to produce the figures.
+The output is stored in the RData file provided and another RData file found at doi.org/10.6084/m9.figshare.21843225, and these can be used to produce the figures.

 [![DOI](https://zenodo.org/badge/533055768.svg)](https://zenodo.org/badge/latestdoi/533055768)